Mollie Lambert: Sunderland AFC, 2016–2020

 Lambert returned to Sunderland to play with the development team in 2016.
 She made her senior debut for the club on 30 April 2017 when she replaced Stephanie Roche in the 71st minute of a 0–0 draw with Arsenal during the FA WSL 1 Spring Series.
 She made a total of seven out of eight possible appearances during the tournament.

 The 2017–18 season was a breakthrough year for the midfielder, playing 17 times in all competitions under Melanie Copeland.
 Her first goal for Sunderland came in a 13–0 FA Cup fourth round win against Brighouse Town, with Lambert netting a 15 minute hat-trick in the second-half.

 Lambert was one of four first team players to remain with the club after their demotion to the third tier FA Women's National League for the 2018–19 season.
 She scored her first goals of the season on 9 September 2018, in a 3–2 win away to Huddersfield Town, including the late winner.

 Durham, 2020–present

 In July 2020, Lambert moved to FA Women's Championship team Durham.
+In January 2025, Lambert was announced as the 2024 North East Football Writers’ Association women's player of the year.
+Lambert was shortlisted for the 2024-25 Women's Championship player of the season award.